 Caramelized Onion, Mushroom, Apple & Gruyere Bites

-- 2 tbsp. vegetable oil
+- 2 tablespoon vegetable oil

 - 1 large onion, thinly sliced

-- 4 oz. baby bella mushrooms, sliced
+- 4 ounce (113 g) baby bella mushrooms, sliced

-- 2 tbsp. unsalted butter
+- 2 tablespoon (28 g) unsalted butter

-- 1½ granny smith apples, cubed into ½” cubes
+- 1 ½ granny smith apples, cubed into 1/2-inch cubes

-- 1 tsp. granulated sugar
+- 1 teaspoon granulated sugar

-- 1½ oz. grated gruyere cheese
+- 1 ½ ounce (43 g) grated gruyere cheese

-- 2 tbsp. chives, minced
+- 2 tablespoon chives, minced

-- ½ tsp. dried thyme
+- ½ teaspoon dried thyme

 - 1 egg, beaten

-- Preheat oven to 400 degrees.
+- Preheat oven to 400 °F (204 °C).
 Line baking sheets with silicone baking mats.
 Set side.